History Files

 Eastern Mediterranean

-Excavations have shown that Crete was inhabited from the Neolithic period (by 6000 BC and perhaps even earlier).
-The Neolithic levels at Knossos (the Minoan capital) are amongst the deepest in Europe.
 An important construction already existed on this Neolithic site as early as 3000 BC.
-But, during this long era between 6000-3000 BC, the island seems to have been completely isolated from its neighbours, and, as can be seen from the pottery of the period, its culture was stagnant and monotonous.
+But, during this long early settlement period between 6000-3000 BC, the island seems to have been completely isolated from its neighbours.
+As can be seen from the pottery of the period, its culture was stagnant and monotonous.
+Only the arrival of the Bronze Age brought cultural refinement and enrichment.

-Early Minoan Period
+Early Minoan Period (Bronze Age) (Crete)

 c.2600 - 2000 BC